alislahish/LICENSE/DAUCWL.md

 0. This work or software wasn't all created by the above-designated artists.
-It uses prior art that may include other parties' creative output.
-Where it uses prior art, it does, intends to, and will do so in accordance with the licensing terms and of that prior art.
+It uses prior art that may include other parties' creative output or software dependencies.
+Where it uses such prior art, it does, intends to, and will do so in accordance with the licensing terms of that prior art.

-0. When other parties use the designated artists' contributions, these artists grant them the
+0. Other parties may use these artists' contributions.
+When they do so, they have
 _freedom to choose_ to do so as they wish.
 By doing so, they inherently accept the sole responsibility for all outcomes.